HandMadeSoftwareDevelopment/TerraNecessities/Ideas.md

 # Ideas for TerraNecessities
 This file will contain the ideas for the mod.

-- *= connected to Wittling mechanic
+- *= connected to Whittling mechanic
 - **= connected to Chiseling Table
 - ***= connected to Glass Blowing
 - ****= connected to Soupmaking